Dre Campbell Farm

 Spined Soldier BugThese friendly bugs look very similar to the BMSB, but they have one distinctive difference.
 They have sharp, acute angles at their shoulders that distinguish them from pesky stink bugs.

-In essence, the spined soldier bug is a predatory stink bug, but it does not wreak havoc like its “cousins”.
-Furthermore, they can help eradicate beetle larvae and hairless caterpillars.
+In essence, the spined soldier bug is a predatory stink bug.
+They can help control beetle larvae and hairless caterpillars.

-Any organic garden could see benefits from having these important creatures present because they eat over 50 different kinds of harmful bugs and insects.
-For that reason, plant perennials to attract and protect these good garden bugs.
+Any organic garden could see benefits from having these important creatures present because they eat many different kinds of harmful bugs and insects.
+For that reason, plant flowering plants to help attract these good garden bugs.

 Add comment